rodrivas78/MSX-BASIC-PONG/README.md

 MyPONG - MSX_BASIC

-Did this as an exercise of BASIC.
+I did this as an exercise of BASIC.

 Written to run in a MSX1 or higher.